Deepan-ks/Earing-Aided-Shades/README.md

 # Visuall-Assistant
-# This will help the visually impaired people for reading,answering and detecting the objects around the user.
+This will help the visually impaired people for Reading(Hearing) in user desired languages,answering and detecting the objects around the user.